 The TransAmerica Trail was inaugurated in 1976 as a means of celebrating the nation’s bicentennial year.
 The idea for the ride was spawned by Greg Siple in 1972, while on a long tour.

 The ’76 cross-country ride and consequential organization was called Bikecentennial.
 Over 4,000 cyclists that hailed from all 50 states took part in the ride.
 2,000 riders completed the entire route in its first year – a notable event.
-Over thirty years have passed since then, and many more cyclists have followed, creating a route rich in history and tradition.
+Over forty years have passed since then, and many more cyclists have followed, creating a route rich in history and tradition.

-Bikecentennial later transformed into what is today known as The Adventure Cycling Association.
+Bikecentennial later transformed into what is now known as The Adventure Cycling Association.
 The organization now has almost 50,000 members, and has mapped almost 40,000 miles of 20 different long-distance cycling routes in the U.S.